bushuevzi/poll/README.md

-# Pool - Test project
+# Poll - Test project

 Try running some of the following tasks: